ginelledsouza/Zelle_TechNoStress/README.md

 5. **Z’elle Analytics**<br>
 The data recorded by through the feedback and gadget prediction forms are recorded.
 This information is used for analytics that can be offered as a service to our clients.
 For analytics  "Google Data Studio" has been implemented.

-***Kindly note this project will be uploaded in parts over a period of time.
-The entire documentation is under progress and will be uploaded shortly.***